-Effective January 1, 2016, the Company adopted ASU 2015-02.
-The guidance defines VIEs as entities in which equity investors lack the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities.
+VIEs are entities in which equity investors lack the characteristics of a controlling financial interest or do not have sufficient equity at risk for the entity to finance its activities.
 The determination as to whether an entity is a VIE is based on the structure and nature of each entity.
 The Company also considers other characteristics such as the power through voting rights or similar rights to direct the activities of an entity that most significantly impact the entity's economic performance and how the entity is financed.